e-olang/JC-Assignment/README.md

 1. **read_cases()**
+- Reads input CSV using pandas
-- Splits a DataFrame into individual cases, where each row represents a case.
+- Splits the DataFrame into individual cases, where each row represents a case.
-- Returns: A list of DataFrames, where each DataFrame contains a single case.
+- Returns: A list of DataFrames, where each DataFrame contains a single case (contains all original columns including empty ones).

 2. **create_cases_combined()**
 - Processes a single case DataFrame for loading into the database.